zacharyrs/ups/README.md

 # UPS

-This repo houses a hastily written rust-based client for the Dynamix Defender 2000 series UPSes.
+This repo houses a hastily written rust-based client for Dynamix Defender series UPSes serving protocol `H`.
+This repo has been tested with five UPSD2000 units.

 ## Depencies